Making deposits in the U.S.

-At RBC Bank, our online banking allows you instant and free funds transfers1 between your RBC Royal (Canadian) and your RBC Bank (U.S.) accounts.
+At RBC Bank, our online banking allows you instant and free¹ funds transfers between your RBC Royal (Canadian) and your RBC Bank (U.S.) accounts.

-RBC Bank offers U.S. Remote Deposit2 at no charge.
+RBC Bank offers U.S. Remote Deposit at no charge.

 - Direct deposit.
 You can electronically deposit money into your U.S. bank account by setting up direct deposits of regularly scheduled payments that are issued to you, such as a pension or a paycheck.
 The organization paying you may have a direct deposit form, or the banking institution may have one.